-2. Be tolerant: At 3 years old, your child hasn’t developed an effective way of dealing with frustration.
+2. BE TOLERANT: At 3-years-old, your child hasn’t developed an effective way of dealing with frustration.
 They are still learning.
 Sometimes, when they are frustrated or angry.
-They don’t know how to fully express themselves.
-This could be because they lack the words to do so.
+They don’t know how to fully express themselves, because they lack the correct words.

 Sometimes their behavior can look very negative or aggressive, but it could be frustration coming out in a different way.
 Try and talk to them first, listen to what they have to say, and approach them softly.
 Give them the chance to see that the way they are acting isn’t acceptable.
 Do this before you use other methods of discipline.

-4. Discipline is needed: You may feel that discipline is cruel.
+4. DISCIPLINE IS NEEDED: You might feel that discipline is cruel.
 Maybe your own parents used discipline that was too strict or harsh.
 You might be tempted not to use discipline for your child.
-What is the harm in just giving them what they want if it calms them down?
+What’s the harm in just giving them what they want if it calms them down?
 Just this once?

-Our children know the rules and consequences and are reminded of them by the list on our fridge.
+Our children know the rules and consequences and are reminded of them by the list of house rules on our fridge.
 This should make them think twice as they know the consequences if they break them.
-It gives your 3 year old a sense of structure and consistency in the way you deal with negative behavior.
-That kind of consistency makes them feel secure and happy.
+Set rules give your 3-year-old a sense of structure and consistency in the way you deal with negative behavior.
+This kind of consistency will allow them to feel secure and happy.

-6. Remove them from the problem: If your child has done something that they need discipline for.
-You should first remove them from the situation or remove the object that caused the issue.
-Tell them firmly “No”.
+Then, tell them firmly “No”.
 You might want to include a simple explanation.
 For example, “No, dangerous”.
 Keep any explanation brief.
-3 year olds will not be able to listen to or understand lengthy explanations when they are angry or frustrated.
+3-year-olds will not be able to listen to or understand lengthy explanations when they are angry or frustrated.
 Just be firm and to the point.

 Time-out is one of the most effective disciplinary techniques available to parents of young children, aged two years through primary school years– ER Christopherson1.

-If at this point the negative behavior carries on — even after being given another chance to correct it.
-This is the time to use a timeout.
-Child behavior experts have done the research and suggest that the timeout is the most effective and safest form of discipline for your 3 year old.
+If your 3-year-old is still showing negative behavior — even after being given another chance to correct it.
+Then this is the time to use a timeout.
+The research suggests that the timeout is the most effective and safest form of discipline for your 3-year-old.